gaanon/recipes/dinner/pizza.md

 12. Now, you are ready to make some pizza.

+13. To take it out of the tray, use the red spatula with plenty of flour on it, don't use your fingers

 # Notes

 * Find the link to the ofiginal video here: https://www.youtube.com/watch?v=OjsCEJ8CWlg&ab_channel=ProHomeCooks